rust-lang/wg-async/rfc-drafts/must_not_await_lint.md

 - `tracing::Span` has the ability to enter the span via the `tracing::span::Entered` guard.
 While entering a span is totally normal, during an async fn the span only needs to be entered once before the `.await` call, which might potentially yield the execution.

-- Any RAII guard might possibly create unintended behavior if held accross an await boundary.
+- Any RAII guard might possibly create unintended behavior if held across an await boundary.

 This lint will enable the compiler to warn the user that the generated MIR could produce unforeseen side effects.
 Some examples of this are: